Intersocietal-Accreditation-Commision/Support/README.md

                 </article>
 <!-- End Single News Feed Item-->

+## Edit and Commit Process
+To make changes, select the file from the repository and click the edit icon in the upper right corner.
+To save changes, click Commit Changes to save the changes and commit them to the repository.
+All changes will start a build process.

 ## Build process
 The Github Pages functionality requires a build process.
 After a commit to Main it could take at most 2 minutes before updates are visible on the site.